-How can you politely ask a question in English?
-English doesn’t have a formal “you” form like many other languages, so how should you ask your boss for a day off?
+Have you ever wondered how you can politely ask a question in English?
+Using an indirect question is one great way to do this.
+Especially since English doesn’t have a formal “you” form like many other languages.
+So you might wonder, how should you ask your boss for a day off?
 How should you ask a stranger where the nearest bus stop is?
-Use an indirect question!

 Asking Questions in Different Ways

 When you ask a direct question, you ask directly, or simply, for exactly what you need.

 Direct questions are fine when you are talking to your friends or family.
 And they are also very much appropriate when paired with the right tone of voice.
 But how about if you are in a more formal situation?
 Or if you are asking someone you’re not really close or familiar with?
 What if you are in a cocktail party or a work convention?
 These are situations when it’s more polite to use an indirect question.

 How to Form Indirect Questions